learn-co-curriculum/dsc-k-means-clustering/README.md

 An essential understanding when using clustering methods is that you are basically trying to group data points together without actually knowing what the _actual_ cluster/classes are.
 This is also the main distinction between clustering and classification (which is a supervised learning method).
 This is why technically, you also don't know how many clusters you're looking for.

-## Non-Hierarchical Clustering With K-Means Clustering
+## Non-Hierarchical Clustering With K-means Clustering

-**_K-Means Clustering_** is the most well-known clustering technique, and belongs to the class of non-hierarchical clustering methods.
-When performing K-Means Clustering, you're essentially trying to find $k$ cluster centers as the mean of the data points that belong to these clusters.
-One challenging aspect of K-Means is that the number _k_ needs to be decided upon before you start running the algorithm.
+**_K-means Clustering_** is the most well-known clustering technique, and belongs to the class of non-hierarchical clustering methods.
+When performing K-means Clustering, you're essentially trying to find $k$ cluster centers as the mean of the data points that belong to these clusters.
+One challenging aspect of K-means is that the number _k_ needs to be decided upon before you start running the algorithm.

-The K-Means Clustering algorithm is an iterative algorithm that rearches for a pre-determined number of clusters within an unlabeled dataset, and basically works as follows:
+The K-means Clustering algorithm is an iterative algorithm that rearches for a pre-determined number of clusters within an unlabeled dataset, and basically works as follows:

 1. Select k initial seeds
 2. Assign each observation to the clusted to which it is "closest"